 100% of the proceeds raised from this initiative goes directly to the sisters in D R Congo and Rwanda and helps them provide vital services to their local communities – healthcare, nutrition, skills training and education – as reported on in our Africa Newsletter.

 If you would like a bespoke Gift Certificate for another occasion or would like to make a donation on someone’s behalf as a gift, please contact firstname.lastname@example.org to discuss.

 We are encouraged to see that improvements in technology has given us closer connections with the sisters and are enabling them to provide news and pictures more instantly than before, particularly via the mobile phone network.
 You can read a detailed update on the work of the sisters in our annual Africa Newsletter but we also aim to post shorter news bulletins on our News and Events page to keep you more closely in touch with their activities.

 We are extremely grateful to all our donors and fundraisers who give generously to help our sisters in Africa.
 Your friendship, prayer and material support for our courageous sisters means a lot to them and to us.
-2021 has been an extremely challenging year for them.
-We will try to bring you more news from them throughout the coming year.
+2022 was an extremely challenging year for them and life is not getting any easier given the insecure environment and with rising poverty levels.

-If you wish to join Valerie’s fundraising scheme, or for any other information with regard to fundraising for Africa please contact email@example.com
+If you wish to discuss any fundraising ideas for Africa please contact us via firstname.lastname@example.org